DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-19-signing-in-to-the-service.md

 ---
 title: Signing in to the service
-description: We use DfE Sign-in for access management
+description: We use DfE Sign-in for managing access to the service
-date: 2023-12-19
+date: 2023-12-01
 tags:
   - authentication
   - users